Didiamaku/printf/README.md

 # Printf

-This is a custom implementation of the standard C library function `printf()` by Didi and Precious using the C programming language.
+This is a custom implementation of the standard C library function `printf()` by Didi and Precious Ejims using the C programming language.
 It is a simplified version of the original `printf()` function, which allows users to print formatted strings to the console.

 ## Getting Started